Lester Fernandez regrets not following Adil Khan's comeback model | Goal.com

 Almost eight years back, United Sports Club paid a transfer fee of INR 20 lakhs for Lester, which shows how highly rated he was.
 But an Anterior Cruciate Ligament (ACL) in 2015 all but crippled his career.
 Fellow Goan Adil Khan was another player who suffered such an injury along with Lester.
 But the current India international rebuilt his career from scratch, dropping down to the I-League Second Division in order to get more playing time.

-Lester feels that he erred by not following Adil's approach which has now seen him establish himself as a starter in the national team and at Indian Super League (ISL) outfir Hyderabad FC.
+Lester feels that he erred by not following Adil's approach which has now seen him establish himself as a starter in the national team and at Indian Super League (ISL) outfit Hyderabad FC.

 "To give you an example, Adil and I had the same surgery together.
 He thought to start from scratch and look at him now.
 I'm so happy for him and that's one thing that I probably should have done.
 I didn't want to go and play in the second division back then," he admitted.